Unified Origin of Dirac Neutrino and Asymmetric Dark Matter Masses via a Dirac-Type Leptogenesis: Acknowledgements

 \section{Acknowledgements}

+This work was supported by JST SPRING, Grant Number JPMJSP2115.
 H.~O.~is supported in part by JSPS KAKENHI Grants No. 21K03554 and No. 22H00138.
 S.~U.~is supported in part by JSPS KAKENHI Grant No. 22K14039.
 The authors thank the Yukawa Institute for Theoretical Physics at Kyoto University.
 Discussions during the YITP workshop YITP-W-25-10 on ``Progress in Particle Physics 2025" were useful to complete this work.